NYCOpportunity/growingupnyc-patterns/src/components/form/form-contact.md

-The contact form is the main growing up NYC contact form.
+**Source:** `src/components/form-contact/form-contact`

+The contact form component is a wrapper that contains a number of form elements such as input and checkbox that spans the width of a page.